Is the medical vocation the excuse for work overload?

 Then already, between politicians, leaders and others … they are in charge of turning your guts and making everything much more unpleasant “, contributes an emergency doctor.

 “I believe that the vast majority of us do it out of vocation.
-Then the hosts arrive against the wall of reality, the job instability, month-long contracts, finger placement when you finish your residency … and burning with the system, “says an endocrinologist.
+Then the hosts arrive against the wall of reality, the job instability, the month-long contracts, the finger placement when you finish the residency … and the burn with the system, “says an endocrinologist.

 Although it may contain statements, data or notes from health institutions or professionals, the information contained in Medical Writing is edited and prepared by journalists.
 We recommend that the reader be consulted with any health-related question with a healthcare professional.